 J. Michael Ramsey, Microfabricated Chemical Instrumentation, Microfluidics, Nanofluidics

 Paul Dayton, Biomedical Imaging, Medical Imaging, Medical Devices, Medical Instrumentation

-Robert Dennis, Tissue Mechanics, Biomechanics, Functional Tissue Engineering
+Robert Dennis, Medical Devices, Biomechatronic Design, Tissue Mechanics, Functional Tissue Engineering, Regenerative Medicine

 Caterina Gallippi, Biomedical Imaging, Medical Imaging, Image Processing and Analysis